Gamepad Zd O+

 If you hover over a point on the graph, you'll see how long the latency was and how often it occurred.

-If stick latency measurements are available, they are taken by instantly moving the stick from the center to the edge, and the latency is recorded at the deflection point of 99%.
+For stick latency measurements (when available), we test by instantly moving the stick from the center to the edge, recording the latency at 99% deflection point.

-You can switch the graph view to Average Latency, where the latency is displayed as horizontal bars.
+You can switch the graph view to Average Latency, where latency is displayed as horizontal bars for easier comparison between devices.

-The polling rate (also known as the Refresh intervals) in gamepads refers to how often the controller sends input information to the console or computer.
-It's measured in Hertz (Hz), which translates to the number of times per second the device reports its status to the computer.
+Polling rate refers to how frequently a gamepad sends input information to your console or computer.
+It's measured in Hertz (Hz), representing the number of times per second the controller reports its status.

-The polling rate is essential in gaming for two reasons:
+The polling rate impacts gaming performance in two key ways:

 Jitter